TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### Assignment:
 First, go to [tryruby.org](http://tryruby.org) and do the quick exercises there to get your feet wet.

 Next, read through the [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html) project from Jumpstart Labs.
-If you can't get IRB running, check out the [Installation Unit](/installations) to get everything up and running or, if you'd rather wait, just try to follow along.
+If you can't get IRB running, check out the [Installation Unit](/installations), which you should have done already.

 Dive in a little deeper with Chris Pine's [Learn to Program](http://pine.fm/LearnToProgram/?Chapter=00).
 Try to do the exercises at the end of each chapter.
 Take a crack at chapter 10, but don't feel disheartened if it still doesn't click for you.